 As a parent, you want to do everything in your power to help your child succeed.
 But when it comes to stopping them from chewing their fingers, you may not know where to start.

-The first step to solving this problem is to understand why your child may be doing it.
-There are many reasons a child might chew their fingers, including anxiety, stress, or boredom.
+The first step to solving this problem is understanding why your child may be doing it.
+A child might chew their fingers for many reasons, including anxiety, stress, or boredom.
 Once you know the cause of the behavior, you can work on finding an appropriate solution for them.

 Why does your child chew his fingers?

 Understanding thy myth behind chewing fingers is important before concluding the answer and thinking of implementations.